 The story so far...

-Emirati students make up a significant minority of the student body at 15%, followed by Egyptian and Jordanian students in single figures of 4 and 3% respectively.
-65 students have been identified as having Special Educational Needs (SEN) requirements.
+The second largest nationality group is Emirati who make up a significant minority of the student body at 18%, followed by Indian (6%) and Australian (5%).
+Some 7% of the student body (approximately 115) have been identified as students of Determination, with Special Educational Needs (SEN) requirements.
 A significant number of students are identified as Gifted & Talented - approximately 450 students.

 What about the curriculum?

 The school follows a modified English curriculum, with the Early Years Foundation Stage guidelines followed at FS levels (termed Pre-Prep by the College to reflect its British public school origins).

 The Prep School is for children aged between 7 and 13 (Years 3 to 8).
 Interestingly the focus of the prep school is on 11+ and 13+ Common Entrance syllabuses, which are devised and monitored by the Independent School Examinations Board (ISEB).
 That makes some sense.
 11+ and 13+ exams are the gateways to the best independent schools in the United Kingdom, and some academically selective UK schools (Henrietta Barnett's for example) use similar style exams.
 Given the movement of the school's target audience between the two countries, that could be a distinct advantage for pupils, and the school itself.
 All students sit the Common Entrance exams, but only those genuinely interested in entry to a UK school have their exam papers submitted.
 The remainder are used by the school for internal assessment.